jeffbayes/jeffbayes.github.io/_posts/2016-03-21-tech-interview-cheat-sheet.md

 #### What you need to know:
 - This is one of the most basic sorting algorithms.
 - Know that it divides all the data into as small possible sets then compares them.
+- Natural merge sort, a variant, exploits existing runs of sorted data to approach O(n) best case.
+  - This is a key component of **Timsort**, the sort of choice in the Python standard library.

 #### Big O efficiency:
-- Best Case Sort: Merge Sort: O(n)
+- Best Case Sort: Merge Sort: O(n log n), unless natural variant
 - Average Case Sort: Merge Sort: O(n log n)
 - Worst Case Sort: Merge Sort: O(n log n)